AwarenessPlus/service_authentication/repository/README.md

-This folder is going to have all the repository service.
+This folder has the .NET project  about the repository service of Awareness+